byteit101/subspawn/README.md

 -----------
 The mid-level API for Unixy machines.
 Exposes all the capabilities of libfixposix with none of the hassle of C or FFI.
 Look at the included RBS file for all methods and types.
 Also includes minimal PTY opening helper.

+As a backup, it also inclues a JRuby fallback that is very limited, but has basic functionality.
+If you are using the JRuby fallback, please report a bug for your platform, and then compile libfixposix and jffi for your platform.

 subspawn-win32
 -----------
 The mid-level API for Windows machines.
 Win32 API's are exposed via FFI, then regularized via the mid-level API, like subspawn-posix.
 Also includes an early PTY <-> ConPTY translation layer.
 Yes, you heard that right, PTY.open/PTY.spawn on Windows!
 (Require [ConPTY from Windows 10 1803](https://devblogs.microsoft.com/commandline/windows-command-line-introducing-the-windows-pseudo-console-conpty/) or later)